-The Company's Irish statutory financial statements for the year ended December 31, 2019, including the reports of the directors and the independent auditor and accounting firm thereon, will be presented at the Annual Meeting in accordance with the requirements of the Companies Act.
+The Company's Irish statutory financial statements for the year ended December 31, 2020, including the reports of the directors and the independent auditor and accounting firm thereon, will be presented at the Annual Meeting in accordance with the requirements of the Companies Act.
 The Company's Irish statutory financial statements will be approved by the Board.
 There is no requirement under Irish law that such statements be approved by shareholders, and no such approval will be sought at the Annual Meeting.
-The Company's Irish statutory financial statements, including the related reports thereon, will be available no later than April 27, 2020 on the Annual Reports page of the Investors section of our website at http://investor.alkermes.com.
-Shareholders may also request a printed copy of such statements and reports free of charge, by writing to the Company's Secretary at Alkermes plc, Connaught House, 1 Burlington Road, Dublin 4, Ireland, D04 C576, Attention: Company Secretary.
+The Company's Irish statutory financial statements, including the related reports thereon, are available on the Annual Reports page of the Investors section of our website at www.alkermes.com.
+Shareholders may also request a printed copy of such statements and reports free of charge, by writing to the Company's Secretary at Alkermes plc, Connaught House, 1 Burlington Road, Dublin 4, Ireland, D04 C5Y6, Attention: Company Secretary.